MichaelELeonard/Pandas-Challenge/README.md

 <img src="Pics/School Summary.png" width="1303" height="420">

 ### Highest-Performing Schools (by % Overall Passing)
-Sort the schools by % Overall Passing in descending order and display the top 5 rows.
-Save the results in a DataFrame called "top_schools".

 <img src="Pics/Highest-Performing Schools.png" width="1300" height="185">

 ### Lowest-Performing Schools (by % Overall Passing)
-Sort the schools by % Overall Passing in ascending order and display the top 5 rows.
-Save the results in a DataFrame called "bottom_schools".

 <img src="Pics/Lowest-Performing Schools.png" width="1307" height="183">